Fan-Karwanta/nzrms_repo1/README.md

 (IF YOU WANT EXISTING DATABASE)
 1.)
 Copy the cdn.zip file here in the repo
 2.)
 Go to IIS manager, go to wwwroot, paste the folder "cdn" with the current files/images.

+3.)
+Make sure your server is running -> you can verify searching "http://localhost/" 3.1) make sure to also "Edit Permissions" and allow all the IIS manager "cdn" DIR

+4.)
+Run the api
+run in terminal -
+ - cd api
+ - (in api dir)
+    - npm install (for new installations)
+    - after that -> npm run dev

+5.)
+Run the Backend ( Agencies & Admin )
+ - cd backend
+ - (in backend dir)
+    - npm install (for new installations)
+    - after that -> npm run dev

+ 6.)
+Run the Frontend / Web App (Clients)
+ - cd frontend
+ - (in frontend dir)
+    - npm install --force (for new installations)
+    - after that -> npm run dev

+ 7.)
+To run mobile app

+ - Prerequisites
+ - if you dont have an Expo Account, you need to create one
+ - go to ./mobile folder and run the following commands to login to expo.
+ - npx expo login
+ - Go to expo.dev, Click on Pojects then Create a Project.
+Set NZ RMS as project name and click on Create.
+ - Go to NZ RMS project and copy the project ID.
+Open ./mobile/app.json and paste the project ID in extra.eas.projectId.

+ - in the .env file of ./mobile dir, change the " https:// " with the actual IP, hostname or FQDN of your network. (you can check it if you run "ipconfig" in cmd)
+ - note: the api must be running in order for mobile version to be up and running
+ - npm install
+ - npm start